top of page

 Outback Lamb Shanks

-What you need 4 whole lamb shanks Smokey Joe's Aussie outback Rub 1 carrot diced 1 large onion diced 2 sticks celery diced 1 cup beef stock 1 cup dark ale 2 bay leaves 4 sprigs fresh rosemary and thyme what to do Season the lamb shanks liberally with Smokey Joe’s Outback Rub.
-When ready to cook, set smoker temperature to approx. 500℉ and preheat, lid closed for
+What you need 4 whole lamb shanks Smokey Joe's Outback Rub 1 carrot, diced 1 large onion, diced 2 sticks celery, diced 1 cup beef stock 1 cup dark ale 2 bay leaves 4 sprigs fresh rosemary and thyme What to do

 Take care not to touch bone with the tip of the temperature probe or you will get a false reading.

 Carefully lift the lid and transfer the lamb to a warm dish and cover, and reduce any juices down to a nice thick sauce.
-Enjoy
+Enjoy!

 bottom of page